Back to blog

 The Invaluable Role of an IBCLC

-An International Board Certified Lactation Consultant (IBCLC) is a healthcare professional specializing in the clinical management of breastfeeding.
-They can:
+An International Board Certified Lactation Consultant (IBCLC) can:

 The Importance of Early Intervention